-Since 2015, nearly 1000 military children have been impacted by one of Operation Teammate’s sporting experiences.
+Since 2015, over 1000 military children have been impacted by one of Operation Teammate’s sporting experiences.

 Operation Teammate works with military family support centers and deployment groups to educated communities about upcoming Operation Teammate experiences, which are 100% free and open to any family going through or preparing for a military family separation.
 Operation Teammate covers the cost of the activities so that families have no financial burden.